C19h/EdinoGait/README.md

 This is the code for the paper **EdinoGait: Transferring Large Visual Models to Event-based Vision for Enhancing Gait Recognition** by Liaogehao Chen , Zhenjun Zhang , and Yaonan Wang.

-> note: torch version==1.12.0, if you use other versions, some incompatible errors may occur!

 If you use any of this code, please cite the following publication:

 > ```